 🔧 My Solution: CareUEyes

-I built CareUEyes to solve this exact problem.
+I developed CareUEyes to address this very issue, providing a more reliable brightness controller than the standard Windows settings.
 Instead of relying on hardware brightness (which Windows is often blind to), it uses a software-based brightness layer that:

 Works with any monitor, no matter the connection type